ScottWorks/Node-Login/README.md

 ## Motivation

-This is a Sandbox for exploring different concepts in Node.js, listed are the concepts that have been explored.
+This is a sandbox for practicing concepts related to authentication with Node.js, listed are the concepts that have been explored.

 Completed: